 - 1. Any student found guilty of taking or attempting to take an examination or quiz from any room or office in the College without permission will be dishonorably dismissed from the College. - 2.
 Dishonesty in class work is penalized as follows: - A. Cheating on tests or examinations or cheating/plagiarizing on papers or major writing assignments will result in a failing grade for the student in the course involved.
 The student will not be allowed to change his or her status in the course (e.g., withdraw or audit) to avoid the failing grade.
 The student will then be dishonorably dismissed from the College. - B. The determining of penalties for other acts of academic dishonesty or impropriety (e.g., daily quizzes, short writing assignments) is the responsibility of the professor.
 A repeat offense of this type will render the student subject to formal disciplinary action, including possible suspension or dishonorable dismissal from the College. - 3.
 A professor who determines that any violation has taken place must submit a written report to the Provost and Vice President for Academic Affairs and the student involved as soon as possible after the incident, whether or not individual disciplinary action has already been taken (as in 2B above). - 4.
 A student charged with academic dishonesty may appeal to a board established by the Provost and Vice President for Academic Affairs to hear such appeals.
 This board will be composed of three students and three faculty members with the Provost and Vice President for Academic Affairs serving as the chairperson.
-The students will be appointed by the

-Director of Graduate Programs and will represent at least two different graduate programs at the College, with at least one student member from the graduate program of the student bringing the appeal.
+The students will be appointed by the Dean of Graduate and Continuing Studies and will represent at least two different graduate programs at the College, with at least one student member from the graduate program of the student bringing the appeal.
 The faculty members will be appointed by the Provost and Vice President for Academic Affairs.
 In any case of appeal, this board will reach a decision only after consultation with the instructor who has preferred the charges and with the student so charged.
 The appeal must be submitted by the time indicated in the letter to the student.

-- 5. Students dishonorably dismissed or suspended from a graduate program may appeal to the Graduate Council.
-The appeal must be submitted within 48 hours of the time the student is notified of the negative action. - 6.
-Readmission after dishonorable dismissal for academic dishonesty will be permitted only in exceptional cases, after a lapse of one year, with the recommendation of the Graduate Council and the approval of the Provost and Vice President for Academic Affairs.
+5. Students dishonorably dismissed or suspended from a graduate program may appeal to the Graduate Council.
+The appeal must be submitted within 48 hours of the time the student is notified of the negative action.